 Step 3: Close Disk Utility.
 In Recovery Mode, click on Utilities > Terminal.

-Use this commands to copy Installer to Temporary Disk:
+Use this commands to copy Installer on USB Drive or Backup folder to Temporary Disk:

-# Go to USB Flash Drive, replace "Data" with the name of your USB drive.
+# Go to USB Flash Drive, replace "Data" with the name of your USB drive or Backup folder

 # Copy Install macOS Monterey.app to Temporary Disk.